B612-Asteroid-Institute/adam_home/README.md

 # The default configuration is prod
 cm = ConfigManager()

-# If you need to use a different server e.g. dev:
+# If you need to use a different server than the default e.g. dev:
 # cm.set_default_env('dev')
 # You can also set your default environment using the adamctl command-line tool, e.g.
 # adamctl config default_env dev